-In this season Bushmaster has a very personal reason for wanting Harlem, as well as wanting to take out Mariah Dillard.
+This season, Bushmaster has a very personal reason for wanting Harlem, as well as wanting to take out Mariah Dillard.
 Luke Cage then has to deal with his two antagonist’s war against each other, which ends up putting Harlem’s citizens in the crossfire.
-Because of this, the writers have assembled a season that feels more cohesive as a whole and is thus much more satisfying.
+The writers have assembled a season that feels more cohesive as a whole and is thus much more satisfying.

-3. “Scenario” — A Tribe Called Quest ft.
-Leaders of the New School
+3. “Scenario” — A Tribe Called Quest Featuring Leaders Of The New School

-Similar to the explosive compatibility showcased with the various artists working together in the song, the character Luke Cage has a circle of people with whom he has close associations with.
+Similar to the explosive compatibility showcased with the various artists working together in the song, the character Luke Cage has a circle of people with whom he has close associations.

 “Yes, yes, y’all, (Yes, y’all!)
 Who got the vibe?
 It’s the Tribe, y’all (Tribe, y’all!)
 Real live, y’all (Live, y’all!)”